 When using the round robin technique, you start by brainstorming ideas as pairs or small groups.
 From there, participants will rotate between groups and build on the original ideas within a set amount of time.
 Round robin is an effective method for collaborative brainstorming — providing structure your team to fluidly build on each other's ideas and avoid groupthink.

 Set up a simple grid with drag-and-drop shapes and use sticky notes to try the round robin technique in Aha!
-Create.
+Notebooks.

 SCAMPER is a brainstorming technique that uses an acronym to help you think critically about the ideas you produce.
 SCAMPER is particularly helpful for idea prioritization — requiring you to comb through every idea, embrace what will work, and cut what does not.
 SCAMPER stands for: